What to Eat in Barcelona: Local Dishes, Tapas and Catalan Food

 The Dishes You Have to Try First

-Before the neighbourhoods, start here.
-These are the Catalan staples that define local eating — order any of them and you're eating the way Barcelona does.
+Start here.
+These are the Catalan staples that define local eating — order any of them and you are already closer to the way Barcelona really eats.

 • Pa amb tomàquet — bread rubbed with ripe tomato, olive oil and salt.
 The cornerstone of every Catalan table.

-• Esmorzar de forquilla — the "fork breakfast", a hearty mid-morning meal of stews, sausage and beans.
+• Esmorzar de forquilla — the “fork breakfast”, a hearty mid-morning meal of stews, sausage, beans and slow-cooked dishes.

-• Bombas — Barceloneta's contribution: a fried potato-and-meat ball with spicy and aioli sauces.
+• Bombas — Barceloneta’s contribution: a fried potato-and-meat ball with spicy sauce and aioli.

-• Escalivada — smoky roasted peppers, aubergine and onion, dressed simply with oil.
+• Escalivada — smoky roasted peppers, aubergine and onion, dressed simply with olive oil.

 • Fideuà — like paella, but with short noodles instead of rice.
 A Catalan coastal classic.